-For instance, if you are selling environmental products, the logical way to go would be by choosing a green color palette rather than, for example, a red color palette.
-The color palette ideas have to be inspired by the product or service.
+For instance, if you are selling environmental products, the logical way to go would be by choosing a green color scheme rather than, for example, a red color palette.
+The website color scheme has to be inspired by the product or service.

 Know your Target Audience

-Good color schemes are the color schemes that your target audience wants to see.
-A modern color palette will do great with a younger audience while the more neutral color palette might be better for the older generations.
+A good website color scheme is one that your target audience wants to see.
+A modern color palette will do great with a younger audience while a more neutral color palette might be better for older folk.

-Another thing to keep in mind is that a bright color palette full of vibrant colors can cause eye fatigue and drive visitors away.
+Another thing to keep in mind is that a bright website color scheme full of vibrant colors can cause eye fatigue and drive visitors away.

 Choosing a Background Color

-When choosing color schemes for websites, keep in mind that the background color’s purpose is to punch the body go the page forward and keep the focus on the content.
+When choosing a website color scheme, keep in mind that the background color’s purpose is to punch the body of the page forward and keep the focus on the content.